 o Infusion site reactions: darkening or swelling of the vein, skin redness, pain.

-o Symptoms of an allergic reaction may include rash, flushing, fever, lowered blood pressure.
+o Symptoms of an allergic reaction may include rash, flushing, fever, or lowered blood pressure.

 o Allergic reactions are rare and usually occur during the first or second infusion.
 Pre-medication reduces the frequency of this reaction.
 You will be closely monitored throughout the infusion for any signs of allergic reaction.